SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Another hidden gem in this SF district is the Macondray Lane Historic District.
 This small district (just 1.6 acres!) was added to the list of National Historic Places in 1988.
 It includes about a dozen buildings and the famous Macondray Lane.

-This two-block long lane is found between Leavenworth and Taylor Streets.
-It runs from east to west and you will find this pedestrian walking lane between Green and Union streets.
+This two-block-long pedestrian lane is found between Leavenworth and Taylor Streets.
+It runs from east to west and you will find it between Green and Union streets.

-It's a quick stop, but a fun one to see while you are in Russian Hill San Francisco.
+It's a quick stop, but a fun one to see while exploring Russian Hill San Francisco.

-6. Check Out the Vallejo Street Crest Historic District
+6. Take in the Views from the Vallejo Street Crest Historic District

-Another cool historic district in Russian Hill San Francisco is the Vallejo Street Crest Historic District.
-This area offers two blocks of stairs, historic views, and—you guessed it—amazing views!
+Another cool sub-district of Russian Hill in San Francisco is the Vallejo Street Crest Historic District.
+This area offers two blocks of stairs, historic architecture, landscaping, and—you guessed it—amazing views!

-From this historic district and its park, you will get great views of the SF Bay, Treasure Island, North Beach, and Coit Tower.
+From this historic district and its park, you can admire the SF Bay, Treasure Island, North Beach, and Coit Tower

 You will find it along Vallejo Street and Taylor.
-The district is about a half block east and west of Taylor Street.
+The district extends about a half block east and west of Taylor Street.

 7. Enjoy a Concert at Bimbo's 365